Barbara Baker Advocacy Director & Certified Peer Support Specialist

 When I came out of prison again in 1995, I was willing to do anything to remain sober, and I was hungry for suggestions from people who were making it.
 Narcotics Anonymous changed my life, along with support from the Let’s Start support group.
 They offered the guidance I needed to work through my addiction and get on a different track.

-Today I work as the Advocate Director for Center for Women in Transition.
+Today I work as the Advocacy Director for Keyway Center for Diversion and Reentry.
 I advocate for alternatives to incarceration for women convicted of non-violent crimes.
 These women come through the Mentoring and Advocacy program as an alternative to going to prison.
 I also advocate for legislative changes to assist women reentering their communities after incarceration.

 I am proud to say that I have been clean and sober for 21 years now.
 I live in a beautiful 3-bed room house that God blessed me to see built from the ground.
 I have a wonderful relationship with my family.
 And I am happy to be able to offer women the same support that changed my life for the better twenty years ago.
 Contact: email@example.com